Not all exit rows are equal — here's how to pick the one worth having.

 -

-Know which exit row to target — As we covered above, the first of two exit rows is almost always better.
+Know which exit row to target — As we covered above, the first of two exit rows is usually better.
 Use the seat maps on SeatMap.app to identify exactly which row number to target on your specific aircraft.

 -